×

 The early signs of kidney disease include weakness, loss of appetite, swollen feet, hands, and ankles, edema below the eyes, shortness of breath, itchy skin, altered urination frequency, and back pain.

-Certain kidney health tips including drinking plenty of fluids, consuming apple cider vinegar, lemon juice, kidney beans, pomegranate, basil, watermelon, dandelion, and dates, and sleeping well can help you keep your kidneys healthy naturally.
+Certain kidney health tips, including drinking plenty of fluids, consuming apple cider vinegar, lemon juice, kidney beans, pomegranate, basil, watermelon, dandelion, and dates, and sleeping well, can help you keep your kidneys healthy naturally.
 Doctors may recommend consuming certain foods to avoid to prevent kidney disease.

 Calcium is an important mineral in the body that performs several necessary functions.
 A deficiency of calcium results in reduced bone density, muscle cramps, and weakness.
 However, excess calcium in the blood enhances the risk of the formation of stones in the urinary tract.
 Patients with kidney diseases are recommended to limit their daily consumption of total calcium to less than 2000 mg.